For daily wit & wisdom, sign up for the Almanac Daily newsletter.

 What Is a Last Spring Frost Date?

 Your last spring frost is the average final date when temperatures may dip to 32°F (0°C).
-After this point, the risk of frost drops—and the planting season begins.
+After this point, the risk of frost decreases—but frost is still possible, so always monitor your local weather forecast.

-These dates are based on historical climate data and a 30% probability threshold.
-In other words, there's still a chance of frost after the listed date, so always watch your local weather forecast.
+These dates are based on historical climate data using a 30% probability threshold, meaning there is still a chance of frost after the listed date.

 Why Spring Frost Dates Matter